-1. Definition.
-A swimming pool is hereby defined as any permanent pool above or below ground or any portable or temporary pool which contains water or other

-2. No swimming pool or permanent wading pool either public or private, shall hereafter be installed or altered, or the plumbing water supply or piping in connection therewith, be installed or altered without a permit first being issued by the Board of Health and then the Building Inspector and the Plumbing Inspector.

-3. Pools shall be built water-tight and the inside surface shall be made of smooth, non-absorbent material, with rounded corners, and so constructed as to be easily kept clean.
-Plans of all pools, including accessories in connection therewith, must be approved by the Board of Health and Building Inspector before any construction or alteration is undertaken.
+- 1. Definition.
+A swimming pool is hereby defined as any permanent pool above or below ground or any portable or temporary pool which contains water or other liquid of 18" in depth or greater than 12' in diameter. - 2.
+No swimming pool or permanent wading pool either public or private, shall hereafter be installed or altered, or the plumbing water supply or piping in connection therewith, be installed or altered without a permit first being issued by the Board of Health and then the Building Inspector and the Plumbing Inspector. - 3.
+Pools shall be built water-tight and the inside surface shall be made of smooth, non-absorbent material, with rounded corners, and so constructed as to be easily kept clean.
+Plans of all pools, including accessories in connection therewith, must be approved by accessories in connection therewith, must be approved by the Board of Health and Building Inspector before any construction or alteration is undertaken.

-4. The recirculating pump and related equipment shall meet Board of Health specifications.
-The pump shall not be operated at an overload which exceeds the service factor.

-5. Unless an approved type of filling system is installed, such as is required by American Water Works Association, any source of water which may be used to fill the pool shall be equipped with backflow protection.

-6. No over-the-rim fill spout will be accepted unless located under a diving board or installed in a manner approved by local authorities so as to remove any hazard.

-7. Every person owning land on which there is built a swimming pool or permanent wading pool which constitutes an obvious hazard and contains more than eighteen (18) inches of water in depth at any point, shall erect and maintain thereon an adequate enclosure surrounding the pool area, sufficient to make the pool inaccessible to small children or animals.
+- 4. The recirculating pump and related equipment shall meet Board of Health specifications.
+The pump shall not be operated at an overload which exceeds the service factor. - 5.
+Unless an approved type of filling system is installed, such as is required by American Water Works Association, any source of water which may be used to fill the pool shall be equipped with backflow protection. - 6.
+No over-the-rim fill spout will be accepted unless located under a diving board or installed in a manner approved by local authorities so as to remove any hazard. - 7.
+Every person owning land on which there is built a swimming pool or permanent wading pool which constitutes an obvious hazard and contains more than eighteen (18) inches of water in depth at any point, shall erect and maintain thereon an adequate enclosure surrounding the pool area, sufficient to make the pool inaccessible to small children or animals.
 Such enclosure, including any gates must be not less than four (4) feet above the underlying ground.
 Entrances and stairways must be protected by a self latching gate not less than four (4) feet in height.
 Gates must be capable of being locked.

-Submitted by: Richard F. Brooks, Albert St. Germain.
+Pass any vote or take any action relative thereto.
+Submitted by: Richard F. Brooks, Albert St. Germain